 Categorize the cue cards and their information by using particular colors for each topic.
 Highlight each section of the speech in one color.
 This will help the speaker's eyes note transitions, and when cues cards are used during rehearsals, the colors become additional memory prompts.
 Use a bright color to highlight key points and facts that are difficult to remember.
 This ensures the speaker won't skip them if she feels nervous or rushed.

-Place transitional statements at the bottom of the card.
+Place transitional statements at the bottom of the card that foreshadow the information to come.
+On the last card for each topic, for example, write a brief transitional statement at the bottom that previews what the next topic will be.
 Motivational speaker Nick Skellon uses this simple tactic to make his speech delivery smoother.
 By giving himself a hint about the information on the next card, he can start speaking, while making eye contact, as he flips his cards.
 He suggests using only one side of each cue card.

 Whether preparing for a test, an audition or an oral presentation, using the cue cards to practice the material is beneficial because it can help identify areas that need improvement.
 Rehearsing the information with cue cards also helps identify the right pace to strive for and can further aid memorization of the material.